grahamhealy20/grahamhealy20.github.io/_posts/2019-05-19-blogging-with-jekyll.markdown

 jekyll build
 ```

-The resulting static files generated by Jekyll will be stored in the `_site` diretctory.
+The resulting static files generated by Jekyll will be stored in the `_site` directory.
 We would then need to upload these somehow, usually via SFTP or SSH.
 This is good as a once off, but if we needed to make a change or add a new blog post we would need to regenerate the static files and upload them again and again which would become tedious.

 But what if I told you there was a way to automate the static file generation and host your blog for **free?**

 <p style="text-align: center;"> *audible gasps 😱* </p>